OpenNebula/docs/source/deployment/references/oned_conf.rst

 Here you can configure the default values for the Datastores and Image templates.
 You have more information about the templates syntax :ref:`here <img_template>`.

 -  ``DATASTORE_LOCATION``: Path for Datastores in the hosts.
 It is the same for all the hosts in the cluster. ``DATASTORE_LOCATION`` **is only for the hosts and not the front-end**.
 It defaults to /var/lib/one/datastores (or ``$ONE_LOCATION/var/datastores`` in self-contained mode)
--  ``DATASTORE_BASE_PATH``: This is the base path for the SOURCE attribute of the images registered in a Datastore.
-This is a default value, that can be changed when the datastore is created.
 -  ``DATASTORE_CAPACITY_CHECK``: Checks that there is enough capacity before creating a new imag.
 Defaults to Yes.
 -  ``DEFAULT_IMAGE_TYPE`` : Default value for TYPE field when it is omitted in a template.
 Values accepted are ``OS``, ``CDROM``, ``DATABLOCK``.
 -  ``DEFAULT_DEVICE_PREFIX`` : Default value for DEV\_PREFIX field when it is omitted in a template.
 The missing DEV\_PREFIX attribute is filled when Images are created, so changing this prefix won't affect existing Images.
 It can be set to: